odoo/documentation/content/applications/general/auth/azure.rst

    A user with administrative access to the *Azure Settings* must connect and perform the following configuration steps below.

-Next, navigate to the section labeled :guilabel:`Manage Azure Active Directory`.
+Next, navigate to the section labeled :guilabel:`Manage Microsoft Entra ID` (formally *Azure Active Directory*).
 The location of this link is usually in the center of the page.

 Now, click on the :guilabel:`Add (+)` icon, located in the top menu, and then select :guilabel:`App registration` from the drop-down menu.
 On the :guilabel:`Register an application` screen, rename the